Active boundary layers: Methods

 \subsection{\textbf{Active gel preparation}}

-Microtubules (MTs) were polymerized from heterodimeric ($\zeta,\beta$)-tubulin from bovine brain (Biomaterials Facility, Brandeis University MRSEC, Waltham, MA) as described previously \cite{Hardouin19} in order to obtain MTs with an average length $1-2\,\mu$m.
+Microtubules (MTs) were polymerized from heterodimeric ($\alpha,\beta$)-tubulin from bovine brain (Biomaterials Facility, Brandeis University MRSEC, Waltham, MA).
+The protein was incubated at $37 \degree \mathrm{C}$ for 30 min in aqueous M2B buffer (80 mM Pipes, 1 mM EGTA, 2 mM MgCl2) prepared with Milli-Q water.
+The mixture was supplemented with the reducing agent dithiothrethiol (DTT) (Sigma; 43815) and with guanosine-5-[($\zeta,\beta$)-methyleno]triphosphate (GMPCPP) (Jena Biosciences; NU-405).
+GMPCPP enhances spontaneous nucleation of MTs, obtaining high-density suspensions of short MTs ($1–2~\mathrm{\mu m}$).
+3\% of the tubulin was labeled with Alexa 647.
+Drosophila melanogaster heavy-chain kinesin-1 K401-BCCP-6His was expressed in Escherichia coli using the plasmid WC2 from the Gelles Laboratory (Brandeis University) and purified with a nickel column.
+After dialysis against 500 mM imidazole aqueous buffer, kinesin concentration was estimated by means of absorption spectroscopy.
+The protein was stored in a $60\%$ (wt/vol) aqueous sucrose solution at $-80 \degree \mathrm{C}$ for future use.
 The MTs were mixed with a suspension of kinesin motor clusters (an average of two motors per cluster) in order to act as motile cross-linkers, and Adenosine Triphosphate (ATP) to drive the activity.
 The non-adsorbing polymer Poly-ethylene glycol (PEG, 20 kDa) promoted the formation of filament bundles through depletion.
 An enzymatic ATP regenerator system ensured the duration of activity for several hours.
 A summary of all relevant components of the active gel is summarized in Table \ref{table:Conc}.